 This mindset is becoming increasingly common—according to the American Psychological Association, about 63 percent of U.S. workers report taking a professional class or training program within the past year, signaling a growing appetite for continual learning.

-What sets multidisciplinary thinkers apart is how they combine their experiences.
+Multidisciplinary thinkers effectively combine their experiences.
 Instead of stacking skills in separate boxes, they look for how ideas overlap.
 That synthesis turns different forms of knowledge into something cohesive and practical.

 Where Disciplines Collide